enumatech/blog/_drafts/2019-06-14-merkle-trees-not-that-simple.md

 ---

 In a previous post [(Trustless, Noncustodial Exchange Prototype)](https://blog.enuma.io/update/2019/03/08/trustless-noncustodial-exchange.html#merkle-trees), we already mentioned Merkle trees and their use in our protocol.
-Today we will go deeper into the subject highlightling how easy it is to introduce security flaws when instantiating this seemingly simple cryptographic primitive.
+Today we will go deeper into the subject, highlightling how easy it is to introduce security flaws when instantiating this seemingly simple cryptographic primitive.

 <!--more-->